lsst-sitcom/sitcomtn-048/index.rst

 Creation and review of technotes
 --------------------------------

-Before creating a technote, a Jira ticket should be opened following the `SIT-COM work management Jira workflow <https://sitcomtn-023.lsst.io/>`_.
+Before creating a technote, a Jira ticket should be opened following the `SIT-Com work management Jira workflow <https://sitcomtn-023.lsst.io/>`_.
 The use of a ticket helps with tracking progress, linking to other applicable tickets, and to facilitate an easier review process.
 In general, technote reviews should be performed by the intended customer of its content.
 Collaborators and subject matter experts are also useful reviewers.